dgw/MobilePress/readme.txt

    directory
 1. Activate the plugin through the "Plugins" menu in WordPress
-1. If you are using a caching plugin (e.g. wp-supercache), clear your cache now.
+1. If you are using a caching plugin (e.g. wp-supercache), clear your cache now
-1. If you plan on using custom themes, or wish to specify a custom title/description for your mobile blog, you can set these in the MobilePress admin panel.
+1. If you plan on using custom themes, or wish to specify a custom title/description for your mobile blog, you can set these in the MobilePress admin panel

 That's all folks!
 You're now good to go!